Here's How to Protect Your Wood Floors from Dog Urine

 This prevents the need for time-consuming refinishing required to remove pet stains from wooden flooring.
 Here are the best waterproof rug pads for pet owners.

-Anchor Grip is made from a soybean oil-based polymer blend and designed to offer a solid surface area that prevents liquids from seeping through.
+Anchor Grip is made with an EVA backing designed to offer a solid surface area that prevents liquids from seeping through.
 It also provides the highest level of grip and durability possible, meaning your rugs in high-traffic areas won’t budge no matter what.

 This rug pad is non-slip and waterproof.
-Anchor Grip is safe for all flooring finishes, even polyurethane and radiant heat floors.
+Anchor Grip is safe for all flooring finishes, even polyurethane, luxury vinyl plank, and radiant heat floors.

 Cloud Comfort Memory Foam 7/16